 The contents list is sorted using the values in the specified column.
 Items are listed alphabetically in ascending order for all properties except Date.
 When Date is selected, items are listed in descending order by date, that is, with the newest item listed first.

 - To reverse the order in which the items are sorted, click the Sort drop-down arrow and click the property again.

 - To revert to the original order in which items were listed, click the Sort drop-down arrow and click Default Sort.

 When using the columns display type, click a column heading to sort the contents list by that information.
 Click the heading again to reverse the order in which the items are sorted using that column's values.

 Change the display type

-The catalog view uses the columns display type by default to make it easy to find and manage familiar items.
-If you're working with unfamiliar data, or if you're managing the contents of a style, change the catalog view to use the tiles display type instead.
+The catalog view uses the columns display type by default to allow you to find and manage familiar items.
+If you're working with unfamiliar data, or if you're managing the contents of a style, change the catalog view to use the Tiles display type instead.

-- On the View tab, in the Options group, click Display Type and click Tiles to see item properties on tiles.
+- On the View tab, in the Options group, click Display Type.

 Hide and show the details panel